jakobreinhardt/portfolio_assistant/README.md

 - classes.py : Module that includes classes such as the parent Asset class.
 Lets see if I will integrate that later on.

-- my_portfolio_analysis.py : is a test to include my own portfolio into the project

-- trials.py : Is a file of testcode that you do not need to bother with
+- trials.py : Is a file of testcode that you do not need to bother with.

 - Yahoo Ticker Symbols - September 2017.xlsx : is a file that summarizes Ticker symbols of common stocks.
-This list might be useful for my project

-- Depot.csv: includes some stock names
+- Depot.csv: includes some stock names.
 -------------

 ## Credits <a name="credits"></a>